DataBeaver/trimps-tools/README.md

   described by the trap or tower name, optionally followed by a colon and the value of the mod.
 For example "epic/poison:40/lightning:30/condenser:12".

+-d, --core-budget
+  Set the cost limit of the core.
+If this option is not specified then the core will not be touched.
+If the budget starts with a plus sign, the value is added to the cost of the initial core.

 -i, --income
   Optimize for runestone income instead of damage.
 This is much slower so it may be prudent to first find a decent damage-optimized build and use that